 This guide is for financial advisers only.
 It must not be distributed to, or relied on by, customers.
-The information on this page is based on our understanding of legislation as at March 2024.
+The information on this page is based on our understanding of legislation as at 1 March 2026.

 Putting the salary sacrifice arrangement in place involves several steps that could involve many parties including the employer, their payroll provider, their financial adviser, the employees and the pension provider chosen to administer the scheme.
-It’s imperative that a suitable process is followed so that the salary sacrifice is clearly documented and that the resulting contributions are correctly applied to the provider’s pension scheme.
+It’s imperative that a suitable process is followed so that the salary sacrifice is clearly documented and that the resulting contributions are correctly applied to the pension scheme.
 As a guide, here’s a brief checklist highlighting the main steps and issues to take account of:

 Initial decision